CoderMatthias/ortholog-assignment/README.md

 Assign orthologs based on blast results
 7. `bsub -o ../00_logs/ortho_assign.%J.out bash ALL_ORTHO_ASSIGNMENT.sh`
-..*This bash script wraps the 04-10 python scripts to quicken the process.
+  + This bash script wraps the 04-10 python scripts to quicken the process.